wahidzzz/tripwerkz/README.md

 # tripwerkz
 Demo Test Website for MICEWERZ PTE.
 LTD

-## create the similar website with the following features:
+## Create a similar website with the following features:
- * Autocomplete function on destination selection
+ * :heavy_check_mark: Autocomplete function on destination selection
- * Date Picker format should adapt Agoda or better way to present it.
+ * :heavy_check_mark: Date Picker format should adapt Agoda or better way to present it.
- * Once we choose the destination, the date picker will be open automatically.
+ * :heavy_check_mark: Once we choose the destination, the date picker will be open automatically.
- * One by one select next control should open to choose.
+ * :heavy_check_mark: One by one select next control should open to choose.